-There shall be allowance for supplementary examinations for students who fail to pass the requirements in a Module or Modules.
-The eligibility and other issues for supplementary examinations shall be determined by the provisions of the Academic General Regulations (Regulation 7.21.17) of the University of Namibia.
+There shall be allowance for supplementary examinations for students who fail to pass the requirements in a Course or Courses.
+The eligibility and other issues for supplementary examinations shall be determined by the provisions of the Academic General Regulations for examinations of the University of Namibia.

-Before a candidate can proceed to the thesis / thesis research phase (in the case of the coursework and thesis students), s/he must first successfully pass all coursework examinations
+Before a candidate can proceed to the thesis / thesis research phase (in the case of the coursework and thesis students), s/he must first successfully pass all coursework examinations.